SSWConsulting/SSW.Rules.Content/rules/return-on-investment/rule.md

 ---
 type: rule
-title: Do you understand how Return on Investment (ROI) can affect decision making
+title: Do you understand how Return on Investment (ROI) can affect decision making?
 uri: return-on-investment
 authors:
   - title: Josh Bandsma